Skip to content

 Runway 20 manually assigned heading to the south upon takeoff

 Manually assigned heading of 160°M, climbing to A050.
-Visualization in LittleNavMap and accurate as of AIRAC 2304.
+Visualisation in LittleNavMap and accurate as of AIRAC 2304.